United States Edition

 • High

 Enjoys a full sun position in your garden and remember to water often.
 Keep in mind when planting that Purple Haze is thought of as very hardy, so this plant will tend to go dormant over the long winter months.
-USDA Hardiness Zone 3 to 11 are typically the USDA Hardiness Zones that are appropriate for this plant (although this can vary based on your microclimate).
-Planting Purple Haze in loamy soil with a ph of between 5.5 and 7.0 is ideal for as it does best in weakly acidic soil to neutral soil.
+Planting Purple Haze in loamy and sandy soil with a ph of between 5.5 and 7.0 is ideal for as it does best in weakly acidic soil to neutral soil.

 Growing Purple Haze from seed